Muchdi Purwopranjono: Military and intelligence positions

-Promotion to Kopassus chief
+Promotion to Commandant General of Kopassus

 Muchdi's promotion to the leadership of Kopassus on 28 March 1998 came at the behest of his friend and predecessor Prabowo, who was being promoted to chief of the Army's Strategic Reserve Command (Kostrad).
 Then-Army chief Wiranto opposed Muchdi being installed as Kopassus chief and instead favored Brigadier General Sang Nyoman Suwisma, a Hindu.
 But Wiranto was outmaneuvered by Prabowo, who was close to Suharto.
 As Wiranto recounted in his memoir Witness in the Storm:

 When I became Army Chief of Staff … it was decided that the new commander of Kopassus replacing Prabowo would be Brig.
 Gen. Suwisma.
 But the decision could not be carried out because Prabowo had gone directly to President Suharto and argued with him to cancel Suwisma's appointment.
 The argument he presented to President Suharto was that the new commander should espouse the same religion as that of the majority of Kopassus members.
 Otherwise, it would be difficult for the elite force to carry out its mission....
 Prabowo then personally proposed Maj.
 Gen. Muchdi PR, who was then military commander in Kalimantan.
 I was certainly very disappointed by such maneuvers.
 So I told President Suharto the real story….
 I also said I would be responsible for the decision.
 But I found out later that I was too late because then ABRI Commander General Feisal Tanjung had signed the decision bypassing me as Army Chief, arguing that the President had wanted it to go in that direction.

 Muchdi spent fewer than 60 days as Kopassus chief amid the financial crisis, riots and pro-democracy movement that led to Suharto's resignation.